 Energy saving tips

 If you've moved to a new provider because your energy supplier has gone bust, you will not be on the same rate.
 This means it's time to compare rates with other providers and find the right one for you.
-Get in touch with Connect for Help or read our tips to get the best rate.

 If you were paying a debt to your old supplier you will still need to pay this back.
 The Citizens Advice website tells you what you should do next: Your energy provider has gone bust.